Ridiculous Thoughts

 "Ridiculous Thoughts" is a song by Irish rock band the Cranberries, released in July 1995 by Island Records as the fourth single (third in North America) from their second studio album, No Need to Argue (1994).
 The song peaked at number 20 on the UK Singles Chart and number 23 in their native Ireland.
 Its music video was directed by Samuel Bayer, featuring Elijah Wood.
 In 2017, the song was released as an acoustic, stripped-down version on the band's Something Else album.

 Background and writing

 "Ridiculous Thoughts" was recorded at The Manor Studios, Oxford and Townhouse Studios, London, during the 1994 sessions for No Need to Argue.
 The music for "Ridiculous Thoughts" was written by Dolores O'Riordan and Noel Hogan.
 The lyrics were written by O'Riordan about her problems with British press and journalists.
 It was produced and engineered by Stephen Street.

 Release and chart performance

-"Ridiculous Thoughts" was released as a single on 31 July 1995.
+"Ridiculous Thoughts" was released as a commercial single on 31 July 1995.
 It had mild success in Ireland, reaching number 23, and some success in both the UK and the U.S. As most of the Cranberries' singles in the United States, a physical CD single was not released commercially, so it did not chart on the Billboard Hot 100.
 It did peak at number 14 on the US Billboard Modern Rock Tracks chart.